Rjv-RY/JavaToJS/README.md

 4. Run the main function to transpile the code.
 Ideally your IDE could run it natively without a separate complete compilation step in the foreground.
 5. View the generated JavaScript output or any errors in the console.

-(Feel free to use and make changes to thsi code/your version as you see fit, add features, test cases, add more tokens etc, please go ham on it)
+(Feel free to use and make changes to this code/your version as you see fit, add features, test cases, add more tokens etc, please go ham on it)

 ## Why this project
 JavaToJS was born from the curiosity to understand compilers: "If I don't know how compilers work, do I even know how computers work?"